getty-zig/getty.so/pages/guide/interfaces.md

 implementing type, declarations for the interface's associated types, and wrapper functions for the interface’s required methods.
 The purpose of an interface type is to work around some issues regarding how Zig handles generics.
-In short, you can't use a value of a type that implements a generic interface as an implementation of that interface.
+In short, you can't use a value of a type that implements a Getty interface as an implementation of that interface.
 Instead, you must use a value of an interface type, also known as an __interface value__.

-For example, the `std.io.getStdOut` function returns a `File` value that implements the `std.io.Writer` interface (which is similar to a Getty interface).
+For example, the `std.io.getStdOut` function returns a `File` value that implements the `std.io.Writer` interface, which is very similar to a Getty interface.
 But as I've mentioned, you can't use the returned `File` value as a `std.io.Writer` implementation.
-That is, if you called the `writeByte` method (which is provided by `std.io.Writer`) on the `File` value, you'll end up with a compile error.
-Instead, you must first call the `stdout` method of the `File` value to obtain a `std.io.Writer` interface value, which you can then call `writeByte` on.
+That is, if you try to call the `writeByte` method (which is provided by `std.io.Writer`) on the `File` value, you'll get a compile error.
+Instead, you must first use the `File.stdout` method to obtain a `std.io.Writer` interface value, which you can then call `writeByte` on.

 {% label Zig code %}
 {% highlight zig %}